nguyenluan2001/dev-noob/content/post/git-under-the-hood.md

 Let's commit those files to see what happen
 ![avatar](/photos/git-under-the-hood/image-11.png)
 Take a look at this graph, we can see that, Git structure our commit quite similar to working directory.
-The first `tree` node is a snapshot of our working directory and `commit` node will point to that `tree` node.
+The `tree(ef88c...)` node is a snapshot of our working directory and `commit(bd012...)` node will point to `tree(ef88c...)` node.
 Now let’s assume that I change the `index.js` file and commit again
 ![avatar](/photos/git-under-the-hood/image-12.png)
 Since the content of `index.js` has  changed so its SHA-1 also been changed.
 That why git create another blob.
 One thing we should notice here is that why Git won't create another blob of `config.js` and `database.js`?